Chico Pride 2020's Service of Visibility

 This year, Faith Lutheran was not alone in our contribution to Pride; we held a joint, interfaith service where we along with First Christian, First Baptist, the Unitarian Universalist Fellowship, Bethel AME, and Trinity Methodist celebrated our queer and trans siblings and siblings of color.

-Downtown Pride Festival
+Chico Pride Festival

 Annually in Summer

 Stonewall Chico Pride is the largest LGBT*Q+ event between Sacramento and the Oregon border, and one of the biggest annual festivals in the Butte County area.
 It’s a celebration of diversity; uniting, strengthening and affirming the LGBT*Q+ Community and our allies.
 With 4 days packed full of events for all ages, interests, identities and walks of life, Chico Pride pulls in between 5,000 and 7,000 attendees each year.
+FLC puts up a booth each and every year!

 Transgender Day of Remembrance